The first step to developing rates for products/services is to identify the various cost elements.

 An appropriate portion of the salaries and fringe benefits of all personnel directly involved in service center activities such as: lab technicians, equipment operators, nurses, etc. The salaries and benefits of any administrative staff or other personnel supporting a service center are included in the rate calculation to the extent that their time is devoted to this function.
 Subject to appropriate review and approval, these costs are allowable as long as they are reasonable, are consistently applied, and reflect no more than the percentage of time actually devoted to the service center function.
 The allocable portion of salaries and fringe benefits should be recorded each month in the service center account(s).

 An appropriate portion of fixed costs for non-personnel items directly involved in service center activities such as: equipment maintenance or service agreements, equipment rental, licenses and fees.

-Building operation and maintenance expenses: Utilities, maintenance, custodial services, and building depreciation are typically fixed costs and can be included in the rates for SSFs, but are excluded from the rates for minor and major RCs.
+Building operation and maintenance expenses: Utilities, maintenance, custodial services, and building depreciation are typically fixed costs and can be included in the rates for SSFs, but are excluded from the rates for RCs.

 Variable Cost Examples:

 Costs incurred for the purchase of supplies, materials, and fabricated parts to be used or consumed in the process of providing services or products.
 Examples include chemicals, media, lab supplies, data storage devices, animals, syringes, needles, etc.